mihirsoni/react-native-android-speech/README.md

-React Native Android Text Top Speech
+React Native Android Text To Speech

 A react native android wrapper for Text To speech